You won’t believe this, but young tomato plants love to be transplanted!

-How to Plant a Tomato Plant Tutorial
+How to Plant a Tomato Plant Step-by-step

 - Prepare your soil at least one week in advance of planting the young plants.
 To see how to prepare a rich garden soil, read this post:https://seasonsofdevotion.com/prepare-your-soil/